A Place for Mom

 If you’re planning to live in assisted living as a couple, it’s a good idea to ask prospective communities how they approach fees for couples and if they offer any sort of couple discount.

 Many families are surprised by how much assisted living costs.
-This is largely because many families don’t consider the whole value that they get for assisted living when comparing that cost to current expenses.
+This is largely because many families don’t consider the value they get for assisted living in comparison to current expenses.

 • Groceries